 You should know about GGG.
 If you don’t, there’s a lot you can learn from him, even if you’re not a boxing fan.
-In case you’re not familiar with him, Gennady Golovkin, also known as GGG or Triple G, is the current middleweight champion and one of the best boxers in the world.
+In case you’re not familiar with him, Gennady Golovkin, also known as GGG or Triple G, is one of the best boxers in the world.

 He didn’t get there by accident.
 It was on purpose with a very deliberate regimen of training coupled with a lifestyle that didn’t leave out everything else.
 If you want to take your life or business to the next level, consider the Triple G way of doing things.

 When he’s working, GGG wears a hooded sweatshirt and sweatpants, even when it’s over 100 degrees in the gym.
 When he’s boxing, he wears trunks made to maximize his movement while protecting his midsection and holding a cup (I’ll state from personal experience fighting that this is very important).

 How do you dress for your role?
 Do you dress for comfort or the way your audience and clients need to see you dressed?
 Or even worse, do you give any thought whatsoever to the way you dress?

 Make it a focus.
 Design your wardrobe on purpose, not by accident.
 You know how Johnny Cash emphasized his role as the Man in Black?
 It wasn’t by accident.

 Did you know Triple G’s forearms are so big that the lower sleeve of his dress shirts needs to be fitted specially for this?

 Triple G does chin pushups.
 That’s right, freakin’ chin pushups.
 I didn’t even know what that looked like until I checked it out.
 He is well known for conditioning each individual part of his body to withstand pain, absorb punches, and last as long as needed in the ring.